 As of March 31, 2022, Main Street's assets totaled approximately \$1.4 billion, including total loans of \$974.9 million (71.7 percent of total assets) and total securities of \$253.0 million.
 The bank had total deposits of \$1.2 billion.
 Total assets increased by approximately \$326.2 million, or 31.5 percent, since March 31, 2019 (the last quarter used at the prior evaluation), due to growth in both loan and securities.
 Securities increased by approximately \$160.7 million (174.2 percent), nearly tripling, and loans increased by approximately \$176.6 million (22.1 percent) since the prior evaluation.
-The following table shows that loans secured by 1-4 family residential properties represent the largest portion of the portfolio, followed by loans secured by nonfarm nonresidential properties, which is consistent with the prior evaluation.
-Loan composition has slightly changed since the prior evaluation.
-Loans secured by 1-4 family residential properties and loans secured by nonfarm nonresidential properties experienced the most significant changes, increasing by 6.5 percent and decreasing by 5.7 percent, respectively.
+The following table shows that loans secured by 1-4 family residential properties represent the largest portion of the portfolio, followed by loans secured by nonfarm nonresidential properties and loans secured by 1-4 family residential properties and loans secured by nonfarm nonresidential properties experienced the most significant changes, increasing by 6.5 percent and decreasing by 5.7 percent, respectively.
 The following table illustrates the loan portfolio.